BlackWaspTM

 Trimming Non-Whitespace Characters from StringsTrimming Non-Whitespace Characters from Strings

 Often string data is received through a user interface or integration system.
 This data may include additional characters to the main information, either as a prefix or suffix.
-Using the String class' Trim method, these unwanted characters can be removed.
+Using the String class's Trim method, the unwanted characters can be removed.

 C# Inheritance and ConstructorsC# Inheritance and Constructors